STEVE INSKEEP, Host:

 CORNISH: But without journalists and researchers filing requests under the Freedom of Information Act, or FOIA, there's no way for the public to know whether lettermarking's effective.
 That's the concern of Ryan Alexander of the budget watchdog group Taxpayers for Common Sense.

-Ms. RYAN ALEXANDER (Taxpayers for Common Sense): If the agencies get letters from members of Congress, they should make them public immediately.
+RYAN ALEXANDER: If the agencies get letters from members of Congress, they should make them public immediately.
 They should not wait for a FOIA.
 They should be clear about how those letters may or may not influence their decisions.

 CORNISH: Now that these letters are public, investigators at the Center for Public Integrity say they hope to see voters demand more transparency from lawmakers.